-There seems to be a consensus that a replaceable tip should not be used if it will be submerged in organic solvents or low surface tension liquids.
+For the type of tip shown in figure 1, there seems to be a consensus that a replaceable tip should not be used if it will be submerged in organic solvents or low surface tension liquids.
 For example, Sonics & Materials (p.
 2) says, "Organic solvents (e.g., methylene chloride) or low surface tension liquids will penetrate the interface between the probe and the replaceable tip, thus carrying the particulates into the threaded section and isolating the tip from the probe.
 When processing samples containing organic solvents or low surface tension liquids, ALWAYS use a solid probe.
 NEVER use a probe with a replaceable tip."
-Instead, the tip can be replaced by a half-wave or full-wave extension horn or a solid horn can be used.

 Berliner Ultrasonics suggests that the problem with certain solvents is that they tend to wick under the tip-horn interface, thereby leading to cavitation erosion or wear by particulates in the fluid.
 Wicking supposedly occurs because the inertial forces on the tip during the contraction portion of the horn's stroke cause a small gap to open at the periphery of the tip-horn interface (i.e., the tip "flaps") whereby the fluid and particulates can enter.
 The problem is reportedly greater for large diameter tips.

-One possible solution is to provide a shallow relief in either the horn or tip at the interface so that contact occurs only at a small ring at the periphery of the tip-horn interface.
+- Provide a shallow relief in the horn's face (next to the threaded hole) or tip's rear interface surface (next to the stud) so that the tip-horn contact occurs only at a small ring at the periphery of the tip-horn interface.
 This has two benefits —

-- Because the interface contact area is reduced, a given tightening torque would increase the contact pressure.
+- Because the interface contact area is reduced, a specified tightening torque will increase the interface contact pressure.

 - With contact only at the interface periphery, flapping would be essentially eliminated.

-After significant wear has occurred, replaceable tips can sometimes be renewed by resurfacing the eroded surfaces.
+After significant wear has occurred, replaceable tips can sometimes be renewed by resurfacing the worn surfaces.
 The following should be considered.

 - Frequency.
 When the eroded material is removed, the frequency of the ultrasonic stack will increase.
 Ultrasonic power supplies (generators) typically have a frequency band within which they will operate properly.
 This will depend on the design of the power supply.
 However, this frequency band is typically at least \( \pm \)1% of the nominal operating frequency (e.g., \( \pm \)200 Hz at 20 kHz) or more.
 The equipment manufacturer can provide the exact specification although the equipment may even operate properly outside the specified band.
 The tip can be repeatedly resurfaced until the frequency falls outside this band at which point the power supply should no longer start due to its internal protection circuitry.

 - Amplitude.
-As the frequency increases the output amplitude may change.
-If the amplitude is critical then it should be measured with a new tip to establish a reference.
+As the frequency increases, the output amplitude may change.
+If the amplitude is critical then it should be measured when the tip is new in order to establish a reference.
 Then when the renewed tip is installed the amplitude should be adjusted via the power supply to get the reference amplitude.
 These measurements can be taken in air.

 To provide for extra wear, tips can initially be machined somewhat longer than normal.
 The frequency will then be below nominal (for instance 19.8 kHz instead of 20 kHz).
 However, the added weight will put additional stress on the tip-horn joint so this method should be avoided if any extra heating occurs at this joint.